openvswitch/ovs/Documentation/tutorials/faucet.rst

 Performance
 ~~~~~~~~~~~

-We've already seen one factor that can be important for performance:
-Open vSwitch forces any flow that sends a packet to an OpenFlow
-controller into its "slow path", which means that processing packets
-in the flow will be orders of magnitude slower than otherwise.
-This
+Open vSwitch has a concept of a "fast path" and a "slow path"; ideally
+all packets stay in the fast path.
+This distinction between slow path
-distinction between "slow path" and "fast path" is the key to making
+and fast path is the key to making sure that Open vSwitch performs as
-sure that Open vSwitch performs as fast as possible.
+fast as possible.

-In addition to sending packets to a controller, some other factors can
-force a flow or a packet to take the slow path.
-As one example, all
+Some factors can force a flow or a packet to take the slow path.
+As one
-CFM, BFD, LACP, STP, and LLDP processing takes place in the slow path,
+example, all CFM, BFD, LACP, STP, and LLDP processing takes place in the
-in the cases where Open vSwitch processes these protocols itself
+slow path, in the cases where Open vSwitch processes these protocols
-instead of delegating to controller-written flows.
+itself instead of delegating to controller-written flows.
 As a second
 example, any flow that modifies ARP fields is processed in the slow
 path.
 These are corner cases that are unlikely to cause performance
 problems in practice because these protocols send packets at a